 Editor's note: This article is published monthly with current data available at that time.

-Kimco Realty amassed more than half of August's total offerings
+Realty Income accounts for more than 60% of October's total offerings

-Shopping center REIT Kimco Realty Corp. collected the most capital during the month, raising $650 million through an offering of senior debt due Feb.
-1, 2033.
-The company intends to use the net proceeds to redeem its outstanding April 2023 notes and June 2023 notes and use the additional proceeds for general corporate purposes, including repayment of debt obligations, hedging purposes, property development and acquisition, as well as expansion and improvement of certain properties in the REIT's portfolio.
+Single-tenant retail REIT Realty Income Corp. collected the most capital during the month, raising $750 million through an offering of senior debt due Oct.
+13, 2032.
+The company intends to use the net proceeds for general corporate purposes, including repayment of debt obligations, hedging purposes, property development and acquisition, as well as expansion and improvement of certain properties in the REIT's portfolio.

 * Click here to set email alerts for future Data Dispatch articles.